SlimeVR/SlimeVR-Rust/firmware/docs/CONTRIBUTING.md

 # Contributors Guide
 This guide is for people interested in contributing to or tinkering with the firmware.

 First of all, thank you for your interest!
-If you need help, feel free to message me on the [SlimeVR Discord][Discord] or file an issue on github.
+If you need help, feel free to message us on the [SlimeVR Discord][Discord] or file an issue on github.